octokit/fixtures/README.md

 1. create a new file in the [scenarios folder](scenarios/) that matches the host name you send requests to.
 A scenario is a `*.js` which can export

    - [axios request config](https://www.npmjs.com/package/axios#request-config)
    - an array of axios request configs
    - a function that returns a Promise

+   To keep requests from being captured as fixture (e.g. to create/delete a temporary request), set the request Header `X-Octokit-Fixture-Ignore` to `'true'`.
 2. Run `bin/record.js`.
 It should log something like
    ```
    ⏯  api.github.com: Get root ...